Project Map for Mayors and Town Officials

 With all the previous steps completed, this is when we will submit the plans, the LOC, and reviews to be accepted.

-We then tabulate the bids and ensure no errors have been made, and decide on the low bid.
+We then tabulate the bids and ensure no errors have been made, and we decide on the low bid.

+Step 8.
 Pre-Con and Date to Proceed

-This date to proceed is usually set for 3-4 weeks after the pre-con.
+The date to proceed is usually set for 3-4 weeks after the pre-con.

-At this time, the project/construction is completed.
-The project engineer will certify that the project is complete and up to code.
+At this time, the project/construction is nearly completed.
+The project engineer will certify that the project is nearly complete and up to code.
 Final payments will be set at this time and we will continue to aid you with the maintenance of the completed system.

 Contact us today to get this started!